Soledad Lorenzo – An Interview

 I entered the Paper Pavilion to meet Soledad Lorenzo, one of the most influential women in the history of the Spanish art scene.
-Lorenzo has come to IE Business School for conversation about art and her life with art (this is also the name of her famous book “una vida con el arte”).
+Lorenzo has come to IE Business School for a conversation about art and her life with art (this is also the name of her famous book “Una Vida con el Arte”).

 Soledad: Art works with all your senses.
 Sight is splendid because you can see for yourself – you don’t need to translate what you see into words.
 I learned about how art is intelligent from spending my time and being in contact with artists: the way they see things are so different from our way of seeing things.
 So you learn as well to look at things in a different way – you won’t have the artist’s eye but you learn to understand the intelligence of the art and the artist.

-Once I read in an interview that you divided the people to people that go to Prado (Mueso Del Prado, one of the most famous museums in the world in Madrid) to see art, and people that are just interested in art.
+Once I read in an interview that you divided the people into people that go to Prado (Museo Del Prado, one of the most famous museums in the world in Madrid) to see art, and people that are just interested in art.
 What do you mean by that?

 They are not able to understand why he is so important.
 They look at the images and think that this is what’s good – but the images are nothing compared to the ideas.

-I’m interested to know where did you get your passion and love for the art.
+I’m interested to know where did you get your passion and love for art.